EtienneGagnon1/EtienneGagnon1.github.io/README.md

 My main methodological interest lies in structural estimation and applications of models of Urban and Regional Economics to Political Science.
 At Princeton, I have served as a teaching assistant in Political Economy classes, witha focus on formal modelling.

 Before Princeton, I completed a Master's degree in Interdisciplinary Information Sciences at the University of Tokyo under the Japanese Ministry of Education, Culture, Sports, Science and Technology (MEXT)'s scholarship program.
 Prior to this I was a Master's student in Political Science at McGill University.
-I received my Bsc in Political Science from the University of Montreal.
+I received my Bachelor's Degree in Political Science from the University of Montreal.

 ## About